Meeting Your 401(k) Fiduciary Responsibilities

 - You are also considered the “plan administrator” with fiduciary authority and discretion over how the plan is operated.

-As a fiduciary, you must follow the high standards of conduct required by ERISA both when managing your plan’s investments and when making decisions about plan operations.
-As a 401(k) fiduciary, you must follow five cornerstone rules:
+As a fiduciary, you must follow the high standards of conduct required by ERISA when managing your plan’s investments and when making decisions about plan operations.
+There are five cornerstone rules you must follow:

 - Act in employees’ best interests—Every decision you make about your plan must be solely based on what is best for your participants and their beneficiaries.